|

 In this paper we analyze support vector machine

-classification using the soft margin approach that allows
+classification using the soft margin approach that

-algorithms in terms of training time and test accuracy for
+resulting optimization algorithms in terms of training

-unbalanced data sets.
-The main goal of our work is to compare
+main goal of our work is to compare the features of

-the features of the resulting classification functions, which
+the resulting classification functions, which are

-support vector machine training.
+the support vector machine training.

 |